Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Experiments

 \subsubsection{Results and Discussion}

-We generate two different synthetic datasets with different time lags dependencies.
 Experiment results of MCC are shown in Table \ref{tab:simulation1}, and the experiment results of environment estimation accuracy and MSE can be found in Appendix \ref{app:simulation}.
-According to the experiment results, we can draw the following conclusions: 1) We can find that the accuracies of environment estimation are high in both two datasets.
-Since the Dataset B contains more complex temporal relationships, the corresponding accuracy is slightly lower.
-2) We can also find that the proposed \textbf{IDEA} model can reconstruct the latent variables under unknown temporal distribution shift with ideal MCC performance, i.e., $(>0.95)$ on average.
-In the meanwhile, the other compared methods, that do not use historical dependency, can hardly perform well.
+We can draw the following conclusions: 1) We can find that the accuracies of environment estimation are high in both datasets.
+Since Dataset B contains more complex temporal relationships, the corresponding accuracy is slightly lower.
+2) We can also find that the proposed \textbf{UDA} model can reconstruct the latent variables under unknown temporal distribution shift with ideal MCC performance, i.e., $(>0.95)$ on average.
+In the meanwhile, the other compared methods, which do not use historical dependency, can hardly perform well.
 Moreover, the TDRL, which considers the temporal causal relationship, cannot obtain an ideal MCC performance since it requires observed environments.
-3) Although baselines like HMNLICA and NCTRL assume latent environments on a Markov Chain, they perform worse than our \textbf{IDEA}.
-This is because both HMNLICA and NCTRL do not consider the stationary and nonstationary latent variables in the data generation process simultaneously.
+3) Although baselines like HMNLICA, NCTRL and CtrlNS are devised for unobserved nonstationarity, they require strong conditions and hence can not achieve ideal identification results.